Lump Sum vs Monthly Payments: How Australian Lottery Prizes Compare

 FactorSet for LifeLump-Sum Games

-Maximum prize$4.8M (fixed)$200M+ (Powerball)
+Maximum prize$4.8M (fixed ceiling)$200M+ (Powerball)

-Draw frequencyDaily1–3 per week
+Draw frequencyDaily (7 entries/ticket)1–3 per week

 Best forIncome replacementWealth building